2025-2026 Grant/Scholarship Information

 • The data sheet is completed and returned with the narrative questions to the Foundation by the deadline; these two items constitute the application.

-Classroom-focused Grants are awarded once per school year.
+Classroom-Focused Project Grants are awarded once per school year.

-2023-2024 Classroom-focused Grant Application, PDF
+2025-2026 Classroom-Focused Project Grant Application, PDF

 Click HERE to apply online.